oracle/graal/substratevm/SubstrateVM.md

 ./helloworld
 ```

-To build Truffle-based images please refer to the documentation in the [VM suite](../vm/README.md).
+To build the polyglot images, refer to the documentation in the [VM suite](../vm/README.md).

 ## Build Script

-Using Substrate VM requires the `mx` tool to be installed first, so that it is on your `PATH`.
+Using Native Image in a development environment requires the `mx` tool to be installed first, so that it is on your `PATH`.
 Visit the [MX Homepage](https://github.com/graalvm/mx) for more details.

 In the main directory, invoke `mx help` to see the list of commands.
-Most of the commands are inherited from the Graal and Truffle code bases.
+Most of the commands are inherited from the [Graal](https://github.com/oracle/graal) and [Truffle](https://github.com/oracle/graal/tree/master/truffle) code bases.
-The most important commands for the Substrate VM are listed below.
-More information on the parameters of a command is available by running `mx help <command>`
+More information on a specific command is available by running `mx help <command>`.
+The most important commands for the Substrate VM are:

-* `build`: Compile all Java and native code.
+* `build`: compile all Java and native code
-* `clean`: Remove all compilation artifacts.
+* `clean`: remove all compilation artifacts
-* `ideinit`: Create project files for Eclipse and other common IDEs.
+* `ideinit`: create project files for Eclipse and other common IDEs
 See the [documentation on IDE integration](../compiler/docs/IDEs.md) for details.

 ## Building images

 After running `mx build` you can use `mx native-image` to build native images.
 You can specify the main entry point, i.e., the application you want to create the image for.
 For more information run `mx native-image --help`.

-Native image generation is performed by a Java program that runs on a JVMCI-enabled JDK.
+A native image generation is performed by a Java program that runs on a JVMCI-enabled JDK.
 You can debug it with a regular Java debugger.
 Use `mx native-image --debug-attach` to start native image generation so that it waits for a Java debugger to attach first (by default, at port 8000).
 In Eclipse, use the debugging configuration _substratevm-localhost-8000_ to attach to it.
 This debugging configuration is automatically generated by `mx ideinit`.

-If you have to debug the compiler graphs that are built as part of building an image, proceed to the [debugging](../compiler/docs/Debugging.md) page.
+If you have to debug the compiler graphs that are built as part of an image, proceed to the [debugging](../compiler/docs/Debugging.md) page.
 You can use the [Ideal Graph Visualizer (IGV)](https://docs.oracle.com/en/graalvm/enterprise/20/docs/tools/igv/) tool to view individual compilation steps:
 ```
 mx igv &>/dev/null &